 WordPress is the most popular website/blog builder platform that powers 41% of websites across the world.
 Website owners prefer WordPress because of its many features like it’s free, SEO friendly, customizable, has ecommerce ready, advanced features, multilingual language support, free web design templates, fast loading themes, social media tools, and blogging tools and many more features.

-Further, WordPress is an open-source platform that is easy to use and with drag and drop website building tools such as Divi, SeedProd, Beaver Builder that can help you create a custom website without writing any code.
+Further, WordPress is an open-source platform that is easy to use and with drag and drop website building tools such as Divi, SeedProd, Beaver Builder and their WordPress visual editors that can help you create a custom website without writing any code.
 Still, WordPress can help rank higher in search engines.

 However, this is not the ideal solution for everyone.
 Some people are looking for a beginner platform, while others want a platform that is specifically dedicated to building eCommerce websites, thus the search for WordPress alternatives.